JackYouk/weather-dashboard/README.md

 Weather dashboard app.
 When user inputs a city, app generates current weather conditions and a 5-day forecast.
 App is mobile responsive.
 App designed using open weather map one call api, position stack geocoding api, bootstrap, jQuery, and moment.js.
+***WARNING*** The APIs I used are pretty slow, so if no content displays when a city is entered, then just try again.
+It probably did not load correctly on the first attempt.
+Thanks.